Christian monasticism: Cenobitic monasticism

 In 370, Basil the Great, monastic founder in Cappadocia, became bishop of Caesarea and wrote down his principles of ascetic life.
 Eastern monastic teachings were brought to the western church by Saint John Cassian (c.
 360 – c.
 435).
 As a young adult, he and his friend Germanus entered a monastery in Palestine, and then journeyed to Egypt to visit the eremitic groups in Nitria.
 Many years later, Cassian founded a monastery of monks (and probably also one of nuns) near Marseille.
 He wrote two long works, the Institutes and Conferences.
 In these books, he provided a view of Christian monasticism that had a strongly evangelical and theological basis.

 At the time of his conversion in Mediolanum (present-day Milan) in the years 386–387, Augustine was aware of the life of Saint Anthony in the desert of Egypt.
 Upon his return to Africa as a Christian in the year 388, however, Augustine and a few Christian friends founded at Thagaste a lay community.
 They became cenobites in the countryside rather than in the desert.

 Saint Benedict (c.
 480 – 547 AD) lived for many years as a hermit in a cave near Subiaco, Italy.
 He was asked to be head over several monks who wished to change to the monastic style of Pachomius by living in a community.
 Between the years 530 and 560, he wrote the Rule of Saint Benedict as a guideline for monks living in community.

-Some scholars attribute the rise of monasticism to the immense changes in the church brought about by Constantine's legalization of Christianity in the Edict of Milan in 313.
+Historian Lester K. Little attributes the rise of monasticism to the immense changes in the church brought about by Constantine's legalization of Christianity in the early fourth century.
 The subsequent transformation of Christianity into the main Roman religion ended the position of Christians as a minority sect.
 In response, a new form of dedication developed.